TheOfficialPeter/webscraping.github.io/README.md

 3. Example of Requests.
 4. Introduction to Beautiful Soup.
 5. Example of Beautiful Soup.
-6. Displaying data on a graph using pyplot

 ### Advanced

-7. What is lazy-loading and how to overcome it.
+6. What is lazy-loading and how to overcome it.
-8. Introduction to Selenium.
+7. Introduction to Selenium.
-9. Example of Selenium.
+8. Example of Selenium.

 ### Web Scraping with NodeJS

-10. Getting started with NodeJS.
+9. Getting started with NodeJS.
       1. What is NodeJS?
       2. Why use NodeJS?
       3. Installing NodeJS.
       4. Installing NodeJS modules
-11. Introduction to Puppeteer.
+10. Introduction to Puppeteer.
-12. Example of Puppeteer.
+11. Example of Puppeteer.

 ### Browser Automation

-13. What is Browser Automation.
+12. What is Browser Automation.
-14. Introduction to browser automation with Selenium
+13. Introduction to browser automation with Selenium
-15. Example of browser automation with Selenium
+14. Example of browser automation with Selenium

 ## Installing Python + Libraries